Resources & Publications

 }

-A Gamified Approach To Automatically Detect Biased Wording And Train Critical Reading Inproceedings
+A Gamified Approach To Automatically Detect Biased Wording And Train Critical Reading Proceedings Article

 In: 2021 IEEE International Conference on Data Mining Workshops (ICDMW), 2021.